 When selecting the award winner, we take the following criteria into consideration:

-Nominations for the Lifetime Contribution to Choreography Award are also open.
+Nominations for the Lifetime Contribution to Choreography Award are also now closed.